istrate/nodejsqs/README.md

 The application is configured to publish a random temperature value for device with MacAddress : ABCD12341234 Below messages are published in order to keep you updated with what is happening

-> Connected to quickstart organization...
+> Connected to quickstart organization... text eol=crlf
-> Connected with macAddress:ABCD12341234
+> Connected with macAddress:ABCD12341234 text eol=crlf
-> Follow https://quickstart.internetofthings.ibmcloud.com and add ABCD12341234 to see events`
+> Follow https://quickstart.internetofthings.ibmcloud.com and add ABCD12341234 to see events text eol=crlf

 After the above, you'll see events published under JSON format: